mohamedahmed01/feature-flag/README.md

 | isEnabledForUser($user) | check random user for falling within the percentage |
 ## Contributing

-Thank you for considering contributing to Pint!
+Thank you for considering contributing to Feature-Flag!
 You can read the contribution guide [here](.github/CONTRIBUTING.md).

 ### Testing